mantevian/squid/README.md

   * `text` - the needed text,
   * `message_content_includes` - if true, the whole message doesn't need to match `text` but just include it,
   * `case_sensitive` - if true, the message has to exactly match `text` in terms of letter case,
-  * `regex` - if present, checks if the message content passes this regular expression (doesn't work with any of the other arguments)
+  * `regex` - if present, checks if the message content passes this regular expression (don't use any of the other arguments with this).

 ### message_length
 * Checks for the length of the message.